d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

 This proposal aims to **thread the needle**: to capitalize on a subset of MEV that I believe is non-harmful and is happening anyway, just via brute force.

 Would you like to see this implemented on Algorand?
 Do you think it would work?
 I’d love to hear your thoughts [on Discord](https://discord.gg/algorand) or [on X](https://x.com/d13_co).

+_Once again: This is presented as a personal opinion piece.
+Views presented here are mine except where explicitly attributed._